 2021 Jan 4

-World Braille Day falls on the 4th of January 2021 and marks the third year since its inception.
+World Braille Day falls on the 4th of January 2022 and marks the fourth year since its inception.
 It was officially established by the United Nations to celebrate the importance of braille as a medium of communication for people who are blind and visually impaired.
-The day aims to promote awareness of the braille language, which strives to bridge the big divide between ordinary and specially-abled people.
+The day aims to promote awareness of the braille language, which strives to bridge the big divide between ordinary people and people with disabilities.
 But did you know that World Braille Day commemorates the birth anniversary of Louis Braille, who is popularly known for inventing a language used by blind and visually impaired people?

 What is braille?